riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 ### 6.3 Training Behaviour

 The training process showed gradual improvements in localization and classification performance over successive epochs.
 Precision–Recall curves, F1-score curves, and confusion matrices indicate that the detector learned meaningful representations of road damage while still exhibiting confusion between visually similar classes.
-The training visualizations further illustrate the learning dynamics of the detector, including precision–recall behaviour and class-wise confusion during validation.
+The training visualizations provide additional insight into the detector's learning behaviour, illustrating the evolution of precision, recall, and class-wise confusion throughout the training process.

 ---